Get involved in Amateur Radio

 Darenth Valley Radio Society is a small, but friendly club, that meets on the second and fourth Wednesday of the month at the Crockenhill Village Hall starting at 8pm.

-On the other Wednesday, we have Radio on the air and fault finding on members equipment.
-On non Club Wednesdays, we have a Club net on 145.475 Mhz at 8pm, if the frequency is clear and on every Sunday at 8am.
+On Sunday afternoons we have a Club net on 145.475 Mhz at 15.00pm, if the frequency is clear.
 Non members are welcome to join in.

 During the year we participate in the VHF Field Day (first weekend July) and SSB Field Day (first weekend in September).
 In 2019 we came 2nd in the Multi Operator Single Band Section.